 1. Designing the job matrix.

 First, we look at the organisation.
 What type of customers does your company have, what promise do you make to your customers and how is the primary process organised?
 What does the ideal organisational design look like that is future-oriented, i.e. vital.
-Where in the company do you put which expectation, what knowledge and problem-solving ability does it take to be successful?
-The result is what we call the ‘job matrix’.
+Where in the company do you place what expectation value, what knowledge and problem-solving skills are needed to be successful?
+We call the result the job matrix.

-2. Classifying employees based on their added value.
+2. Classify employees based on their added value.

-With this vital design in hand, we learn how to classify your employees according to their added value.
-Do they meet the expected value, are they coming short or are they exceeding the expectations?
-This is how you position all employees in their learning pathway.
+With this vital design in hand, we learn how you classify your employees according to added value.
+Do they meet the expected value, are they still off or rise above it?
+This is how you position all employees in their learning journey.
 If you do this as we teach you, employees will:

 - Recognise themselves in their profile